4

 The gold standard for home treadmills is a running surface of 20″ x 60″.

-One of the tell-tale signs of an inferior budget treadmill is a small running surface.
+And one of the tell-tale signs of an inferior budget treadmill is a really small running surface.

-I love it when cheap treadmills market that they have a “large, 16″x50″ running surface”… can’t blame ’em for trying I guess.
+I love it when cheap treadmills market that they have a “large, 16″x50″ running surface”… can’t blame ’em for trying I guess, but that’s not very big.

 And maybe a lot of people don’t know what to expect, but now you do.